darkrenaissance/darkfi/doc/src/architecture/blockchain.md

 is currently in the devnet phase and has no concept of a consensus token.

 Darkfi is actively working to upgrade its consensus to Ouroboros Crypsinous, a privacy focused proof-of-stake algorithm.
-To accomodate this transition it has designed its data structures to be easy to upgrade.
+To accommodate this transition it has designed its data structures to be easy to upgrade.

 Below is a specification of how DarkFi's current blockchain achieves